txiao9331/EmoLit/README.md

 3. **Iterative Improvement:** Continuously monitor reader feedback and sentiment to iteratively refine content and marketing strategies.
 Incorporate feedback loops into the publishing process to adapt to evolving reader preferences and emotional sensitivities.

 **Conclusion:** By leveraging insights from this data analysis study, publishers and authors can foster deeper emotional connections with readers and optimize their literary offerings to resonate more profoundly.
-Ultimately, understanding the interplay between award-winning books and reader stress levels can lead to more impactful storytelling and enhanced reader satisfaction.
+Ultimately, understanding the interplay between award-nominated books and reader stress levels can lead to more impactful storytelling and enhanced reader satisfaction.

 ## Data Sources
 - **Goodreads Choice Awards:** Information on award-winning books from 2019 to 2023.